davlia-projects/Obstruction-Free-Photography/PROPOSAL.md

 ### Temporal Parallelism
 The question to be asked here is how much memory bandwith and computation time do we save if we are able to cache/precompute most of our data to complement the above levels of parallelism.
 In a task and thread parallel pipeline, it makes a lot of sense to leverage the format of how video is represented (as diffs).

+### Memory Management
+Since we are working with very large binary objects that are constantly being copied around, it might make sense to try leveraging Unified Memory to perform lazy copies.
+Additionally, we want to investigate the cost/benefits of Unified Virtual Addressing in a no-copy scenario (we believe it'll suck but the numbers will have to show).

 ## Goals/Features
  * Upsample/Downsampling